A Reflection of “What Lies Ahead for Our Real Estate Market”

 SELL FIRST OPTION

 This is the cut and dry option.
 Sell the home.
 Close Escrow.
 Move out and into a short term rental or with relatives.
-Bank the proceeds of the sale – aka: the downpayment and enjoy the Home Buying Experience at your own pace knowing you can A) Prove your Funds and B) Go in Non Contingent.
+Bank the proceeds of the sale – aka: the downpayment and enjoy the Home Buying Experience at your own pace knowing you can A) Prove your Funds are liquid and B) write an offer Non Contingent on selling your home first.
+In a seller’s market an offer contingent on selling doesn’t always fly and if it does – you’ve got to act fast and sell your home as you will have a time frame.

 SELL FIRST WITH RENT-BACK OPTION